celo-org/docs/blog/12-1-23-Buy-Me-A-Coffee-Android-App-Using-the-Celo-Java-SDK/images/Buy-Me-A-Coffee-Android-App-Using-the-Celo-Java-SDK.md

 To have access to the full codebase, here is the link to the project repo on [github](https://github.com/gconnect/Buyme-A-Coffee-Celo-Dapp).

 ## About the Author​
 Glory Agatevure is a blockchain engineer, technical writer, and co-founder of Africinnovate.
-You can connect with me on Linkedin and Github.

-Glory Agatevure is a blockchain engineer, technical writer, and co-founder of Africinnovate.
 You can connect with me on [Linkedin](https://www.linkedin.com/in/glory-agatevure-47a222ab/), [Twitter](https://twitter.com/agatevureglory) and [Github](https://github.com/gconnect/).

 ## References​